yovisto/wlo-classification/README.md

 ## Prerequisites

 - Install [Docker](https://docker.com/).
-- The scripts require the Nvidia Docker runtime installed.
-For processing without a GPU remove the `--runtime=nvidia` parameter in the shell scripts docker commands.
+- (The training script `runTraining.sh` requires the Nvidia Docker runtime installed.
+For processing without a GPU remove the `--runtime=nvidia` parameter in the script's docker command.)

 - Build the Docker container.